brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-05-segformer.md

 2. **Removes Position Embeddings:** In contrast to standard ViTs, SegFormer removes positional embeddings which allows it to generalize across different image resolutions without requiring fixed input sizes.
 3. **Lightweight MLP Decoder:** Instead of heavy segmentation heads, SegFormer uses a simple MLP-based decoder, efficiently aggregating multi-scale features while keeping computational costs low.

 with these innovations, SegFormer is able to achieve SOTA perfrmance with fewer parameters than other leading ViT (or CNN) models.
+SegFormer is able to presrve local features in early layers, whilst capturing long-range dependencies at deeper layers; hence combining the best of CNNs and Transformers (CNN-like local receptive fields and Transformer-like global context).

 ## Mix Transformer (MiT) Backbone